zanaptak/TypedCssClasses/sample/FableTailwind/README.md

 * `postcss.config.js`

-  The file that configures PostCSS with the [@fullhuman/postcss-purgecss](https://github.com/FullHuman/postcss-purgecss) plugin to look at your src/*.fs files to identify used classes, so that it can purge unused classes from the final bundle
+  The file that configures PostCSS with the [@fullhuman/postcss-purgecss](https://github.com/FullHuman/postcss-purgecss) plugin to look at your src/*.fs files to identify used classes, so that it can purge unused classes from the final bundle.

 * `deploy/`